AkaRuI007/Blog-preview-card/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com) basically helped with css part of the code construction.
+- (https://www.w3schools.com) basically helped with css part of the code construction.
-- [Example resource 2](https://www.freecodecamp.com) - i had to learn a thing or two about github, watched some youtube videos from their channel and article reading on some part of css.
+- (https://www.freecodecamp.com) - i had to learn a thing or two about github, watched some youtube videos from their channel and article reading on some part of css.

 ## Author